andou/poor-man-staticizer/README.md

 # Poor Man Staticizer
-A not-best-practice web cache generator.
+A non-best-practice web cache generator.

 ## What it does
 It simply reads a JSON configuration file and retrieves the content of a set of URIs.